abdulghani/blissful-ignorance/notes.md

 the brain as a locus of dense singularities-neurons persist as biological artifact that it operates at molecular level it doesn't cascade as the density for gravity is negligible

+thoughts as symbolic experience of the brain can cascade but as it is inside biological artifact thoughts theoretically can exist infinitely limited to its mortal metabolic horizon